|

 Sports and Computer Games had their own sections, though the meat

-and potatoes of Avalon Hill's line were the board wargames.
+and potatoes of Avalon Hill's line were board wargames.
 Certain

-flagship games would have semi-regular feature columns, such as
+flagship games had semi-regular feature columns, such as

 Diplomacy's "The Compleat Diplomat" or Advanced Squad